littleWhiteDuck/SimpleHook/README_EN.md

     Numbers: 111s, 2002s followed by s // common in "111111", but in this software, you need to add s after the number, if you don't add s, it will be converted to a number, which may cause the target application to crash
     Boolean: trues, falses // Common in "true" and "false", but in this software, you need to add s after the boolean value.
 If you don't add s, it will be converted to a boolean value, which may cause the target application to crash
     null: nulls // Common in "null", but you need to add s after null in this software.
 If you don't add s, it will be converted to null, which may lead to a null pointer in the target application
+    Empty string: the English word 'empty' or the Chinese character '空' (If you fill in the blanks directly, you will not be able to save the configuration.
+This is to prevent you from not filling in the modified value when you are using it, resulting in failure of normal Hook)
   ````

 ### Specific hook mode